A STATEMENT about MWPA WORKSHOPS & EVENTS

 During the workshop, please try to be aware of how your behavior might impact others and avoid behaviors that might detract from your colleagues’ experience, including but not limited to arriving late, monopolizing class discussions, and after the workshop, please avoid persistent, unwanted email contact post-workshop with either other attendees or instructors.

 The MWPA is not able to accept installment payments.
 Workshop space will not be reserved until we receive full payment.
 If an agency, business, school, or other organization is paying student fees, payment is still due at the time of registration.
 Purchase orders or intent to pay are not accepted.
 The MWPA accepts checks, money orders, cash, and Visa or MasterCard through our PayPal account, printed registration forms, or over the phone.
 If you would prefer to pay with American Express or Discover, payment can be made through out PayPal account.
 If you are unfamiliar with PayPal, we will be happy to assist you.
 A $25 fee is assessed for bad checks.
+Workshop registrations are non-transferable; registrants may not send someone in their place.

 Registration in an MWPA workshop, program, or event constitutes an agreement to our terms and conditions, so please read our attendee cancellation policies carefully.